Heavy Manufacturing of Power Plants

 AEM’s Intelenergomash is a valve and pump manufacturer, founded in 2006.

-The Power Machines Company (JSC Silovye Mashiny Concern, or Silmash) was established in 2000 and brought together a number of older enterprises including Leningradsky Metallichesky Zavod - LMZ (established 1857), Elektrosila (est 1898), Turbine Blades Factory, etc. Siemens holds 26% of the stock.
-Silmash makes steam turbines up to 1200 MWe, including the 1000 MWe turbines for Kalinin and Beloysrk as well as Atomstroyexport projects in China, India and Iran, and has supplied equipment to 57 countries worldwide.
-It is making 1200 MWe, turbine generators for the Leningrad and Novovoronezh II nuclear plants and has a $750 million contract to supply the main equipment for the two 1200 MWe Ostrovets reactors in western Belarus.
-It plans to produce 1200 MWe low-speed (1500 rpm) turbines at a new RUR 6 billion plant near St Petersburg by 2014, and is considering Volgodonsk-4 (Rostov), Seversk-1 & 2 and Belarus-1 & 2 as possible customers for these.
+The Power Machines Company (OJSC Silovye Mashiny Concern, or Silmash) was established in 2000 and brought together a number of older enterprises including Leningradsky Metallichesky Zavod – LMZ (established 1857), Elektrosila (est 1898), Turbine Blades Factory, etc. Siemens holds 26% of the stock.
+Silmash makes steam turbines up to 1200 MWe, including the 1000 MWe turbines for Kalinin and Beloysrk as well as Atomstroyexport projects in China, India and Iran, and has supplied equipment to 57 countries worldwide with 300 GWe total capacity.
+It is making 1200 MWe, turbine generators for the Leningrad II and Novovoronezh II nuclear plants (to August 2013) and has a $750 million contract to supply equipment for the two 1200 MWe Ostrovets reactors in western Belarus, the first to be delivered in 2016.
+In 2012 it opened a new RUR 7 billion plant in the Metallostroy district of St Petersburg as part of LMZ, where it will produce 1200 MWe low-speed (1500 rpm) turbines, with the possibility of increasing the capacity range up to 1800 MWe.
+It is considering Rostov 4, Seversk 1&2 and Belarus 1&2 as possible customers for these.
 A significant amount of Power Machines' business is in Asia.

 In April 2007 Alstom and Atomenergomash (AEM) set up a joint venture, 51% owned by AEM, to manufacture the Arabelle low-speed turbine generator in Russia.
 This Alstom Atomenergomash LLC (AAEM) joint venture, in which both parties are investing EUR 200 million, was established next to Zio-Podolsk.
 It includes the technology transfer of Alstom's state of the art Arabelle steam turbine and generator, available up to 1800 MWe.
 First production is expected in 2013 with output reaching three 1200 MWe turbine and generator sets per year in 2016.
 The Baltic plant will be the first customer, in a RUB 35 billion order, with Russian content about 50%.
 This will increase to over 70% for subsequent projects.
 In 2011 Petrozavodskmash joined the AEM group, and since its site is more suitable for shipping large components, in 2011 the company decided to build its factory for Arabelle manufacture at Petrozavodsk, in Karelia, instead of with ZiO-Podolsk near Moscow.
 However, at the end of 2012 AAEM decided to produce the Arabelle units at AEM’s newly-acquired Atommash plant in Volgodonsk, instead of either Podolsk or Petrozavodsk.